liflab/dom-pp/README.md

 select a set of such elements so that one can write assertions about them.
 This is done using either a *universal* or an *existential* quantifier.

-The universal quantifier is called `ForAll`; it is instantiated by passing three parameters to it:
+The universal quantifier is called `UniversalQuantifier`; it is instantiated by passing three parameters to it:

 1. The first is a string containing the name of a variable called the *quantified variable*.
 By convention, quantified variables start